-Higashiyama District is located in the eastern part of Kyoto and it is an area extends from Kiyomizudera Temple to Maruyama Park.
+Higashiyama District is located in the eastern part of Kyoto and it is an area that extends from Kiyomizudera Temple to Maruyama Park.
 This is the best preserved historic districts of the city, thence one of the best places to experience the traditional and magical atmosphere of the “Old Kyoto”.

 In the photos below, you can see the 46-meter-tall Yasaka Pagoda (also known as Hokan-ji Temple) the oldest Pagoda in Kyoto dating back to 592.